 Simply put, our Diploma of Counselling is the most competitively priced counselling qualification available in Australia.

-At AIPC we have a payment method to suite every student.
+At AIPC we have a payment method to suit every student.
 If you decide to pay for your course upfront you will enjoy a substantial discount, and you can concentrate on your studies without thinking about further payments.